 ClearIAS.com: What was your exam hall strategy for mains: attempting all questions even at the cost of compromising quality or writing only quality answers compromising on the number of questions attempted?

 I used to attempt all the questions, though not compromising on quality.
 I tried to shorten the answers just a bit by being to the point.
-Write only what has been asked, without giving much attention to introduction and conclusion.
+Write only what has been asked, without giving much attention to the introduction and conclusion.
 Make a few illustrations if you can, to make your answer look more attractive.

 ClearIAS.com: Can you elaborate on your approach and preparation for Interview?
 Did you attend any mock interviews?